bigmlcom/boxit/README.md

 and a second time to finalize the box.
 A box can be deleted with backspace.
 If there are multiple boxes, they will be removed in the order they were created.

+To give the entire image a class label, either click the `Set Image Class` button or press the `enter` key.

 ### Annotation Modes